eclipse-vertx/vert.x/js_web_tutorial.md

 We also need to tell the SockJS bridge to expect login messages coming onto the event bus.

-Edit `web_server.js` and add the following match to the array of matches passed into the SockJSBridge constructor:
+Edit `web_server.js` and add the following match to the array of matches passed into the `bridge` function:

     // Allow user to login
     {